 Partially lampshaded in IV, at least per the artbook.note All humanoids in the game, with the exception of the PabPab, were adopted by a specific god and changed as a result of their adoption/connection.
 It's still squicky in a totemic sense, though.

-In Pokémon, pretty much all of the animals are replaced with Pokémon.
+Pretty much all of the animals are replaced with Pokémon.
 Fish and insects have appeared (despite there being an entire type devoted to bug Pokémon), and there are allusions to animals like dogs.

 Really, the confusion isn't so much non-Pokemon dogs appearing with Pokemon ones, but more of "if all animals (and many non-animals) are Pokemon then where are the myriad insects integral to decomposition?" and similar questions since what with the smallest Pokemon still being about 4 inches, many important roles in an ecosystem must be carried out by something that isn't a Pokemon, despite there not being much reference if any to non-Pokemon animals.
+Another group of non-Pokémon animals that are referenced are non-Pokemon fish.

 Thanks to Grass-type Pokémon, you can even run into Plant Confusion.
 Granted, some just resemble animals that have plant-like pieces — there are real-world animals like that (for mimicry purposes).
 But think about it when you harvest a berry tree and give one of those berries to an ambulatory coconut tree...
 Yeah, that's weird.